From BR Bullpen

 Major Leagues

-He made his big league debut on April 30th against the Arizona Diamondbacks, pitching a scoreless inning of relief.
-He entered in the top of the 6th with a 7-2 deficit against the Diamondbacks.
-He retired fellow rookie pitcher Patrick Corbin and Willie Bloomquist, walked Ryan Roberts and then got Justin Upton on a fly.
+He made his big league debut on April 30, 2012 against the Arizona Diamondbacks, pitching a scoreless inning of relief.
+He entered in the top of the 6th with a 7-2 deficit and retired fellow rookie pitcher Patrick Corbin and then Willie Bloomquist, walked Ryan Roberts and then got Justin Upton on a fly.
 He left in the bottom of the inning, yanked for pinch-hitter Logan Morrison.
+He ended up going 1-0, 1.89 in 22 appearances out of the Marlins' bullpen, in spite of issuing 11 walks and striking out only 8 batters in 19 innings.
+At New Orleans, he went 1-3, 3.14 in 42 games.
+He again split the season between the two clubs in 2013.
+He was 4-2, 1.80 in 18 games at New Orleans, then in Miami pitched 47 times with a record of 2-4 and a 3.76 ERA.
+This time, he had a positive K/W ratio, at 38/16.